akchonya/uni-finance/README.md

 # uni-finance

 Simple web app which simulates stocks trading.
-Using flask framework and jinja template engine.
+Using flask framework and jinja3 template engine.
 All the data is stored in the SQlite DB.

 ## Implemented:
 - sign up and log in